 Two years after my brother’s crippling car accident, I graduate from the eighth grade and find myself approaching another church stage.
 Only this one is in a different city.

-My dad calls me one day to inform me of his wedding plans, which happen to be the same weekend as my basketball tournament.
-I argue that I can’t attend his wedding, but my dad demands for me to be in his wedding.
-I manage to get out of Friday’s rehearsal dinner, though, on account of the first tournament game.
+My dad calls to inform me of his wedding plans, only it’s the same weekend as my basketball tournament.
+So I argue that I can’t attend his wedding, but my dad says I have to be in his wedding.
+I do manage, though, to get out of Friday’s rehearsal dinner on account of the first tournament game.

 On the morning of his big day, he doesn’t ask me about my game the night before.
 We ride in silence from the small town we once shared to the city where he now lives.

 When we cross the Sacramento River, I search below the bridge for any signs of life.
 To one side, there’s a clearing where a few picnic tables reside.
 Our church used to come here annually for baptisms.

 As we pass over the water, I look to the spot where my father once baptized me.
 And while I knew what it meant at the time, I’m beginning to question all of it now.
 Nothing makes sense anymore.